paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
-            sec_conf (dict): configuration of security.
-Includes the key method, with values 'plain' or 'otp'.
-If method is 'otp', configuration for opt should also be included.
-See the example below. root_id (str, optional): id of root node.
-Assister_trainer id by default.
-Defaults to ''. leaf_ids (list[str], optional): id list of leaf node.
-The union of label_trainer and trainer by default.
-Defaults to [].
+            sec_conf (dict): security configuration.
+Detailed configurations are shown as below. root_id (str, optional): id of root node. it will be set to assister_trainer by default.
+Default: ''. leaf_ids (list[str], optional): id list of leaf nodes.
+By default it will be set to the union of label_trainer and trainer.
+Default: [].

         Returns:
-            Union[AggregationPlainRoot, AggregationOTPRoot]: instance of AggregationPlainRoot or AggregationOTPRoot configured with the sec_conf.
+            Union[AggregationPlainRoot, AggregationOTPRoot]: instance of AggregationPlainRoot or AggregationOTPRoot.
         """

 Example of sec_conf: